How to Configure Scheduled Refresh in Microsoft Power BI

 Now that you’ve configured all the right connections and credentials, you’re ready to set your refresh schedule.
 On the Datasets Settings page, under the Scheduled Refresh dropdown, flip the switch under “Keep your data up to date” to the on position.
 Once you flip that switch, you can set up whichever times and frequencies you choose (up to 8 times per day for pro licenses or 48 times per day for premium).
 Check the box for refresh failure notifications, add any other users’ emails who need to be notified.
 Then, hit Apply.

 Setting up scheduled refresh is an easy way to maximize your reporting effectiveness.
 Utilizing dynamic reports in Power BI empowers you to spend more time generating actionable insights from your data and less time on manual reporting.
-Read more about how Velosio can help you implement or optimize your BI solution or download our guide to Better Business Analytics.
+Learn more by downloading our guide to Better Business Analytics.